spatialthoughts/qgis-tutorials/source/docs/processing_python_scripts.rst

    <../pdf/processing_python_scripts_letter.pdf>`_ ]

 One can write standalone pyqgis scripts that can be run via the Python Console in QGIS.
-You can also adapt your pyqgis scripts so they can be run via the Processing Framework.
+With a few tweaks, you can make your standalone scripts run via the Processing Framework.
 This has several advantages.
-First, taking user input and writing output files is far easier as Processing Framework offers standardized user interface for these.
-Having your script in the Processing Toolbox also allows it to be part of any Processing Model or be run as a Batch job with multiple inputs.
+First, taking user input and writing output files is far easier because Processing Framework offers standardized user interface for these.
+Second, having your script in the Processing Toolbox also allows it to be part of any Processing Model or be run as a Batch job with multiple inputs.
 This tutorial will show how to write a custom python script that can be part of the Processing Framework in QGIS.